princekumar1817/restaurent/README.md

 **About:**

-This project was created by Mausumi Ghadei as a part of Restaurant reservation system.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/mausumi-ghadei-006466229/) for more information or collaboration opportunities.
+This project was created by prince kumar as a part of Restaurant reservation system.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/prince-kumar-400134247/) for more information or collaboration opportunities.